 Building on research that has already been done is a huge challenge.
 The internet has shown just how much replication of research takes place.
-Thousands of small scale studies can be found is some areas and no research can be found in others.
+Thousands of small scale studies can be found in some areas and no research can be found in others.
 This problem in finding evidence makes it difficult to professionally evaluate a proposed idea or intervention in education.

-Consequently groups of educators are experimenting with different approaches to literature reviews making their evaluations accessible online in a review summary.
+Consequently, groups of educators are experimenting with different approaches to literature reviews making their evaluations accessible online in a review summary.
 Could educators build this through collective action world wide?